KCL-Planning/ROSPlan/_tutorials/tutorial_04.md

 For information on how to call ROS services from code, take a look at the tutorials for [c++](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient) and [python](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28python%29).

 Take a look at the output in the first terminal, where *tutorial_04.launch* was launched.
 You will see the output from the previous tutorials, showing that the problem has been generated, a plan generated, and dispatch started.
-In addition you will see the ouput from the execution of the plan:
+In addition you will see the ouput from the execution of the plan.
+Here we show just the first action:

 ```
 KCL: (/rosplan_plan_dispatcher) Dispatching plan.